-example, the increased drag from walls.
-The finite focal depth also sets a maximum time scale over which sample dynamics can be observed (similarly to the fact that particle tracks would have a typical maximum length, also from finite depth of focus).
-This has been explored systematically in confocal microscopy and in light-sheet DDM experiments.
+In common with particle tracking and DLS approaches, one must obviously be aware of confinement effects, for example the increased drag from walls.
+The finite focal depth also sets a maximum timescale over which sample dynamics can be observed (similarly to the fact that particle tracks would have a typical maximum length, also from finite depth of focus).
+This has been explored systematically in confocal microscopy18 and in light-sheet25 DDM experiments.

-Similar to DLS, DDM is based on a model for the intermediate scattering functions.
-When such model is obvious, as for monodisperse or slightly polydisperse colloidal suspensions, quantitative extraction of model parameters is immediate and does not require any user input.
+Publicity of DLS, DDM is based on a model for the intermediate scattering functions.
+When such model is obvious, as for Publicity of polydisperse or slightly polydisperse colloidal suspensions, quantitative extraction of model parameters is immediate and does not require any user input.
 On the contrary, when more than one model is to be evaluated for appropriateness and/or validity, the analysis might require some additional user intervention.
-In particular, we stress that whilst fitting and validation represent crucial steps in the DDM analysis, for these aspects, one can benefit directly from decades of previous experience of DLS users.
+In particular, we stress that whilst fitting and validation represent crucial steps in DDM analysis, for these aspects one can benefit directly from decades of previous experience of DLS users.